If you’re in a position of leadership today, then you’ve definitely experienced what it means to be “environmentally challenged.”

 This doesn’t mean that all of your organizational talent must identify as trained futurists who are well-versed in foresight-oriented tools and methodologies.
 What it does mean is that futures thinking should be seen as an organizational philosophy that undergirds everything from HR to management, from R&D to finance, and from strategy to legal.

-When you encourage those you lead to practice the critical skill of futures thinking, you empower them see beyond the problem in front of them to the solutions, opportunities and undiscovered possibilities that have never been considered.
+When you encourage those you lead to practice the critical skill of futures thinking, you empower them to see beyond the problem in front of them to the solutions, opportunities and undiscovered possibilities that have never been considered.

 Developing a futures thinking workforce fosters an atmosphere of creativity rather than a paralyzing climate of fear and stagnation.
 Futures thinking places the organization on a path toward aspirational goals and desired outcomes rather than striving simply to keep the present operations and processes afloat.
 And, employees who are future thinkers make the entire organization resilient and responsive – a vital characteristic for businesses in our world of fast-paced change.